vinodkraman/vinodkraman.github.io/_pages/about.md

 - First-year Rackham Fellowship (2021)

 # Teaching
----
-I really enjoy teaching.
+I enjoy teaching.
 Here are a couple courses and organizations that I have taught for in the past:
 - PhD Math Preparation Workshop, Fall 2023
 - STATS 507 (Data Science using Python), Fall 2022, Winter 2023
 - <b><a href="https://ambujtewari.github.io/stats315-winter2022/" style="color: black;text-decoration: none">STATS 315</a></b> (Introduction to Deep Learning), Winter 2022